wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 auto_method
 ^^^^^^^^^^^

-Auto negotiate the most secure common SSL/TLS method with the manager, use "yes" for auto negotiate or "no" for TLS v1.2 only.
+Auto negotiates the most secure common SSL/TLS method with the manager, use "yes" for auto negotiate or "no" for TLS v1.2 only.

 +--------------------+---------------------------------------------+
 | **Default value**  | no                                          |